momen-arabi/react-flashcards/README.md

 ## Features

 - Only one flashcard can be flipped at a time to reveal its answer, ensuring others remain on the question side.
+- The flashcard itself can be toggle flipped between the question side and the answer side.
 - Demonstrates the two-way communication of state between the parent and child components, highlighting dynamic state management.

 ## Demo